streamerd/iroha/docs/iroha_whitepaper.md

 * Multisignature
 * Interledger (i.e., cross-chain)

-#### 2.6.1 Consensus events and processing order
+#### 2.6.1 Peer events and processing order

 When broadcast, transactions are wrapped as consensus events.

-Consensus events, when received from the event queue, are processed in the following priority order:
+Peer events, when received from the event queue, are processed in the following priority order:

  1. Commit events having 2*f*+1 signatures
  2. Events ordered by the leader